closeio/making.close.com/_posts/2020-10-09-splitting-sub-folders-out-into-new-git-repository/index.md

 ### <a name="third-approach-final"></a> Third Approach (final): `git filter-repo`

-Similarly to the `git filter-branch` command, `git filter-repo` is a powerful git history rewriting tool but with a relatively simple API.
+Similar to the `git filter-branch` command, `git filter-repo` is a powerful git history rewriting tool but with a relatively simple API.
 Just keep in mind that it's not in git's core, and you have to [install it manually](https://github.com/newren/git-filter-repo#how-do-i-install-it).

 To achieve a similar result as in previous approaches, we would clone the parent repo and use:
 ```sh